 Major retailer among many rising to call to help beloved Dr Sindi in Covid-19 battle

+Major retailer among many rising to the call to help beloved Dr Sindi in Covid-19 battle

 Cape Town – South Africans are opening their hearts and wallets to Dr Sindi van Zyl in her time of need, including retailer Woolworths, which donated R100 000 to help pay the bills in her Covid-19 battle.